What Is Peri-Implantitis And How Serious Is It?

 What To Watch For After Dental Implants?

-If you have had dental implant work done outside of a Dental Partners of Boston office or within, it is essential to be aware of the risks associated with dental implants.
+If you have had dental implants, it is essential to be aware of the risks.
 While it is rare for our patients to experience post-op infections, a variety of circumstances can introduce harmful bacteria into the gums around dental implants.
 Knowing what to watch out for and scheduling a consultation as soon as you notice any of these symptoms will significantly improve your chances of a healthy recovery.

 - Inflammation causes redness, swelling, and pain in the gum tissue around the implants.

 - Receding gum line.
-The “pocket” of gum that the implant has been placed into grows bigger and deeper.
+The periodontal “pocket” around the implant grows bigger and deeper.

 - Exposure or visibility of the implant threads.